Data Center Billing

 Power is one of the most important components that must be examined when comparing data center facilities.
 You must understand the many ways power is calculated and sold to truly compare facilities on an apples-to-apples basis.
 There are at least a dozen different ways in which data center providers define watts per square foot related to their power density.
 Unfortunately, some provider definitions are designed to mislead the client.

 StrataCore's custom sourcing process can help to clarify how much you are buying, and at what price to ensure you provision your IT resources appropriately to get the most for your money.
+Talk to a trusted advisor today!

 Below is an example of four common definitions of data center billing models: